Skip To Main Content

 • A youth may be eligible regardless of whether he/she was asked to leave the home or “chose” to leave their home.

-• There is often “more than meets the eye” in a youth’s home life situation
+• There is often “more than meets the eye” in a youth’s home life situation.

-Age Limits
+Age Limits:

 • There is no age limit for who is considered an unaccompanied youth.

-• TEA defines a youth to be a person who is under as 21 on September 1 of the applicable school year or, for students eligible for special education services, under age 22 on September 1 of the applicable school year.
+• TEA defines a youth to be a person who is under age 21 on September 1 of the applicable school year or, for students eligible for special education services, under age 22 on September 1 of the applicable school year.

 • Compulsory school attendance for children goes to age 19.

-• A person between 18 and 21 years old (22 for special education purposes), otherwise considered an adult is considered a youth for educational purposes in Texas.
+• A person between 18 and 21 years old (22 for special education purposes), otherwise considered an adult, is considered a youth for educational purposes in Texas.

-• A person between 18 and 21 years old (22 for special education purposes), is considered and unaccompanied youth for educational purposes in Texas if he/she is not in physical custody of his/her parent or guardian.
+• A person between 18 and 21 years old (22 for special education purposes), is considered an unaccompanied youth for educational purposes in Texas if he/she is not in physical custody of his/her parent or guardian.

 • A person between 18 and 21 years old (22 for special education purposes), is considered an unaccompanied homeless youth in Texas if he/she is not in the physical custody of his/her parent or guardian and lacks a fixed, regular, and adequate nighttime residence.

-McKinney-Vento Act SRQ
+McKinney-Vento Act Questionnaire

 Navigation